RisingStack/react-easy-state/README.md

 **Make sure to wrap all of your components with `view` - including stateful and stateless ones.
 If you do not wrap a component, it will not properly render on store mutations.**

-*View methods are automatically bound to the component to make passing them as callbacks easier.*

 <details>
 <summary><strong>Usage as a decorator</strong></summary>